shortishly/pgec/README.md

 The manifest of `pgec` docker image versions are [here](https://github.com/shortishly/pgec/pkgs/container/pgec).

+The `-p 8080:80` option above, is linking port 8080 on localhost to port 80 on the `pgec` container.
+We can make http requests directly to `pgec`.

 Taking a look at the `xy` table via the JSON API: